 Payday loans in North Dakota have a long history.
-They existed even before 2001 when the first payday loans regulations were enacted.
-Since then, there has been some changes in the industry regulations, however, at the present moment, the state has much more lenient laws with regard to payday loans than the neighboring South Dakota, for instance.
+They existed even before 2001 when the first payday loan regulations were enacted.
+Since then, there have been some changes in the industry regulations, however, at the present moment, the state has much more lenient laws with regard to payday loans than the neighboring South Dakota, for instance.

 North Dakota Payday Lending Statutes

 Payday loans in North Dakota are regulated by N.D.
 Cent.
 Code 13-08-01 et seq.
 The laws in North Dakota are similar to the laws regarding payday loans in many US states.
 The law covers both store-front and online lenders alike.

 Every client who gets a loan in North Dakota should also get a written agreement.
 The agreement should contain the customer’s name; the rates charged, the date when the loan was deposited, the loan sum, and the APR.